tomstoll/PyZBC2014/README.md

 git commit -m "[commit message]" git push origin main
 ```
-4. Create and push a matching git tag when ready to upload to PyPI
+4. Create and push a matching git tag when you want to build the wheels.
 ```
 git tag v0.0.1  # this tag needs to match the version in `pyzbc2014/__init__.py` git push origin v0.0.1  # again, match the tag
 ```
-GitHub Actions should then check the version, build the wheels, and publish to PyPI.
-Make sure it completes all these steps, then test by installing from PyPI in a clean environment.
+GitHub Actions should then check the version and build the wheels automatically.
+Make sure it completes these steps successfully.
+While you're debugging, you may not wish to bump the version every time.
+You can manually trigger the wheel building action workflow "Check version and publish wheels" in GitHub actions.

+To publish the new version to PyPI, the version must have been incremented.
+After testing the code and checking the wheels all built without error, run the GitHub action "Publish to PyPI".